How do I set up weighted target groups for my Application Load Balancer?

 $ for X in `seq 6`; do curl -so -i /dev/null -w "" http://FINAL-721458494.us-east-2.elb.amazonaws.com; done <h1> This is T1 </h1> <h1> This is T1 </h1> <h1> This is T1 </h1> <h1> This is T1 </h1> <h1> This is T2 </h1> <h1> This is T2 </h1>

-If you switch the weights and set the weight of the second target as 70% and the first as 30%, the majority of requests are from the second target group:
+If you switch the weights and set the weight of the second target as 70% and the first as 30%, then the majority of requests are from the second target group:

 $ for X in `seq 7`; do curl -so -i /dev/null -w "" http://FINAL-721458494.us-east-2.elb.amazonaws.com; done <h1> This is T2 </h1> <h1> This is T2 </h1> <h1> This is T2 </h1> <h1> This is T1 </h1> <h1> This is T1 </h1> <h1> This is T2 </h1> <h1> This is T2 </h1>